Advanced micro- and nanofabrication technology

 Overall Course Objectives

 To teach you to use and evaluate available processes for fabrication of integrated circuits and semiconductor devices and understand the equipment and the methods used in fabrication.
-Based on this knowledge, make detailed process descriptions for the fabrication of integrated circuits, semiconductor devices, and Microsystems and evaluate the results of the processing and understand the connection between the physical models used and the fabrication procedure used.
+Based on this knowledge, make detailed process descriptions for the fabrication of integrated circuits, semiconductor devices, and microsystems, evaluate the results of the processing, and understand the connection between the physical models used and the fabrication procedure used.

 Learning Objectives

-• Account for the fascinating interaction between diffusion, oxidation, and nitridation mediated by point defects, and predict the results of these effects on a fabrication process
+- Account for the interaction between diffusion, oxidation, and nitridation mediated by point defects, and predict the results of these effects on a fabrication process

 Course Content

-Physics and chemistry of semiconductor process technologies, including: Crystal growth, epitaxy, thin film technology, low pressure CVD, thermal oxidation, solid state diffusion, ion implantation, wet and dry etching, micro lithography, and electrical and physical evaluation of materials.
+Physics and chemistry of semiconductor process technologies, including: Crystal growth, epitaxy, thin film technology, low pressure CVD (Chemical Vapor Deposition), thermal oxidation, solid state diffusion, ion implantation, wet and dry etching, micro lithography, and electrical and physical evaluation of materials.

 Recommended prerequisites